qpfiffer/qpfiffer.com/wiki/mr2.markdown

 - Vacuum lines/ hoses
 - Remove the Intake manifold (the T-VIS thing)
 - Exhaust piping, muffler, cat (if you have one), etc
-- Remove v-belt and alternator
+- x Remove v-belt and alternator
 - Exhaust manifold
 - Remove clutch hose
 - Disconnect all coolant hoses from thermostat housing and cylinder head